-Being sweet on Judy and having a pocket full of her favorite candy, Mark would anxiously watch the water below as his train approached the bridge, and if he saw Judy in the boat and the boat happened to be in the right spot, he’d toss a few pieces of yummy salt water taffy right down onto her lap.
+Being sweet on Judy and, having a pocket full of her favorite candy, Mark would anxiously watch the water below as his train approached the bridge so, if he saw Judy in the boat and the boat happened to be in the right spot, he’d toss a few pieces of yummy salt water taffy right down onto her lap.

 Being a young girl who was kind of sweet on Mark in turn, Judy would smile up at him and wave, and then blow him a kiss while everyone in the boat who witnessed the show of confectionery affection would smile and think of Judy as quite the lucky girl.

 In those days, Walt Disney was everywhere in the park, overseeing this and supervising that.
 They say he was a very hands-on leader who immersed himself into the day-to-day minutiae of running the shiny new park when he wasn’t busy taking care of more grandiose plans.